-Subordinating conjunctions, on the other hand, alter the sentence structure in the manner described above, placing the conjugated portion of the verb last.
+Subordinating conjunctions, on the other hand, alter the sentence structure in the manner described above, placing the conjugated verb last.

-Finally, pay attention to the common phrases you learn and hear, and do a simple study of the sentence structure to see how words naturally appear in expressions.
-Determine the subject, verb, object, and adverbial phrases, then apply the rules you’ve just learned to their placement.
+Finally, pay attention to the common phrases you learn and hear, and do a simple study of the German sentence structure to see how words naturally appear in expressions.
+Determine the subject, verb, object, and adverbial phrases, and then apply the rules you’ve just learned.

-The best way to train yourself and become really strong in German sentences is by practicing them and seeing them being put into reality in our Readle – Learn German App.
+The best way to train yourself and become fluent in using German phrases and sentences correctly is by practicing and putting them into reality in our Readle – Learn German App.
 Beginners and advanced learners will all benefit from it, as it’s great for learning German in a fun way regardless of your current level.